Summary: in this tutorial, you will learn about what Node.js is and why and when you should use Node.js.

 Node.js uses the single-threaded, non-blocking, and event-driven execution model, which is similar to the execution model of JavaScript in the web browser.

-Node.js is single-threaded.
-It means that each process has only one thread of execution.
+Node.js is single-threaded, meaning each process runs only one thread of execution.

 The single-threaded execution model allows Node.js to handle more concurrent requests easily via the event loop.
-Because of this, Node.js applications typically consume comparatively less memory.
+As a result, Node.js applications typically consume less memory compared to others.

-If you have not familiar with the event loop, check out this event loop tutorial.
-The event loop in Node.js works the same as the event loop in web browsers.
+If you are unfamiliar with the event loop, check out this tutorial.
+It’s important to note that the event loop in Node.js works similarly to the event loop in web browsers.

 Node.js uses Non-blocking I/O

-I/O stands for input/output.
-It can be disk access, a network request, or a database connection.
-I/O requests are expensive and slow and hence block other operations.
+I/O stands for input/output, which can involve disk access, a network request, or a database connection.
+I/O requests are expensive and slow, leading to the potential blocking of other operations

-Node.js addresses blocking I/O issues by using non-blocking I/O requests.
+Node.js addresses blocking I/O issues by utilizing non-blocking I/O operations.

-Non-blocking means that you can make a request while doing something else, and then, when this request is finished, a callback will execute to handle the result.
+In the non-blocking model, you can initiate a request while doing other tasks.
+Once the request is completed, a callback function is executed to handle the result.

 Node.js is event-driven